AlibabaCloudDocs/oss/intl.en-US/Console User Guide/Manage buckets/Manage logs/Configure log analysis.md

 You can associate only existing Log Service projects with a bucket to analyze the logs of the bucket.
 If no Log Service projects are associated with a bucket, we recommend that you use the real-time log query feature to query and analyze OSS access logs of the last seven days free of charge.
 For more information, see [Real-time log query](/intl.en-US/Console User Guide/Manage buckets/Manage logs/Configure real-time log query.md).

 **Note:** You are charged for Log Service if you use the log analysis feature.
-For more information, see the[pricing page](https://www.alibabacloud.com/product/log-service/pricing) and [Billing overview](/intl.en-US/Pricing/Billing overview.md).
+For more information, see the [pricing page](https://www.alibabacloud.com/product/log-service/pricing) and [Billing overview](/intl.en-US/Pricing/Billing overview.md).

 ## Procedures